Summer 2016. The warmth of the streets mingles with a popular sports fervor; one team having won against another.

-Considering the possibility of facing 5 years in jail and having on her conscience the accidental death of a cyclist falling into the void left by the absence of cobblestone, Margaux continues on her way and will later search on the internet to attempt to acquire her Pavé Parisien.
+Considering the possibility of facing 5 years in jail and having on her conscience the accidental death of a cyclist falling into the void left by the missing cobblestone, Margaux goes on her way and will later search on the internet how to acquire her Pavé Parisien.
 In vain.

-Thus was born "Mon Pavé Parisien", available today so that every Parisian has the chance to have 100 cubic centimeters of rock history at home.
+Thus was born "Mon Pavé Parisien", available today so that every Parisian-at-heart has the chance to have 100 cubic centimeters of rock history at home.

 Pavé Parisien 835 ans d’histoire

-Philip 2., knowed as Philip Augustus, was the first serial-street-builder.
-He decided to enclose the city of Paris with walls on the sides (enclosure of Philippe-Auguste) and on the ground with the first paving of the streets of Paris from 1181.
+Philip 2., known as Philip Augustus, was the first serial-street-builder.
+He started to enclose the city of Paris in 1181 with walls on the sides (enclosure of Philippe-Auguste) and on the ground with the first paving of the streets of Paris.

-The climax of Le Pavé (cooblestone) in Paris is reached in 1968 with 800 hectares of paved streets.
-From 1968 on, with the riots of Mai 68, strangely, the public authorities decided to privilege massively the coating of bitumen which launches less easily on the forces of order in case of barricades.
+The climax of Le Pavé (cooblestone) in Paris is reached in 1968 with about 1980 acres of paved streets.
+Oddly enough, from 1968 on, thanks to the riots of May 68, the public authorities decided to privilege the coating of bitumen-maybe for it being less easily throwable at law enforcement officers in case of barricades

 "Mon Pavé Parisien" is a real cooblestone of Paris, bought directly from the city of Paris Council, which recycles 8,000 tons of granite every year.
 "Mon Pavé Parisien" is part of a sustainable development approach and it arrives on your shelf at the end of its cycle in the circular economy.